felix-lang/fbuild/README.markdown

     $ git clone https://github.com/felix-lang/fbuild.git

-if your firewall blocks port 9418 (but yoy have access to the https:// protocol).
+if your firewall blocks port 9418 (but you still have access to the https:// protocol).

 To install, run: